CSchoel/arbitrary-but-fixed/_drafts/mergesort-sentinel.md

 categories: teaching java algorithms
 ---

-Since [my first post on merge sort]({{ site.baseurl }}{% post_url 2019-05-05-junit-for-students %}) I wanted to talk about a misleading suggestion that sometimes pops up in online discussion and is even mentioned in the [CLRS](https://en.wikipedia.org/wiki/Introduction_to_Algorithms): Speeding up merge sort by introducing a sentinel value.
+Since [my first post on merge sort]({{ site.baseurl }}{% post_url 2019-05-05-junit-for-students %}) I wanted to talk about a misleading suggestion that sometimes pops up in [online discussion](https://stackoverflow.com/questions/7969500/what-are-sentinel-in-c-language-i-was-learning-merge-sort-and-came-across-using) and is even mentioned in the [CLRS](https://en.wikipedia.org/wiki/Introduction_to_Algorithms): Speeding up merge sort by introducing a sentinel value.
+In this post I will explain why I think that this is almost never a good idea.

 The CLRS variant of the algorithm looks as follows: